 The body is home to 12 major meridians that act as channels that for vital energy flow.
-The energy, known as chi flows through these meridians, connect specific organs, and form a network and system of communication throughout the body.
-When any these channels are blocked or out of balance, the body and mind can become anxious, stressed, or sick.
+The energy, known as chi flows through these meridians, connects specific organs, and forms a network and system of communication throughout the body.
+When any of these channels are blocked or out of balance, the body and mind can become anxious, stressed, or sick.

-Acupressure therapy can also be used for reducing muscle tension, improving circulation and stimulating chemicals in the brain known as endorphins, which act as natural pain relievers.
-To relieve pressure, aches and pains with the acupressure therapy, certain pressure points in the body need to be pressed for a few seconds or minutes and then released.
-While placing pressure on the acupressure points, taking slow, deep breaths help to relax the body and increase results.
+Acupressure therapy can also be used for reducing muscle tension, improving circulation, and stimulating chemicals in the brain known as endorphins, which act as natural pain relievers.
+To relieve pressure, aches, and pains with acupressure therapy, certain pressure points in the body need to be pressed for a few seconds or minutes and then released.
+While placing pressure on the acupressure points, taking slow, deep breaths helps to relax the body and increase results.

 Here are a few acupressure points for relieving aches and pains.

 Precaution: This pressure point should not be used during pregnancy